 Option B: Rejuvenation

 The longer you fall into decline, the harder it is to climb out of it.
+It’s not uncommon to see rejuvenation efforts take more than ten years to fully pay off.
 Your reputation will be hard to repair – even after you’ve done all of the work to bring your destination back to its former glory.

 Rejuvenating a community often involves a cash injection from either private investment or the government, but I’ve seen other ways of bringing it back.
 It starts with a brand strategy that emphasizes the elements that brought people to you in the beginning; the timeless attractions like culture, natural beauty, and the people that truly love to be there.